8 Tips to Save Money Renting in NYC

 You'll live in the apartment all year long, paying rent each month.

-But if you signed a lease during the dead of winter rather than the peak summer months, your rent could be 10-15% cheaper for the exact same apartment.
+But if you signed the lease in the dead of winter your rent could be 10-15% cheaper for the same apartment compared to someone who signed in summer.

 The cheapest month to go apartment hunting is typically January, when it's cold, snowing, and no one else is looking.